-The Driver is a returning team member selected by drive coach, Patrick Woolfenden, through an application and try-out process before the school year begins.
+The Driver is a returning team member selected through an application and try-out process during the summer and fall off-season.
+Applications and try-out drills are reviewed by coaches and mentors.
 The Driver is expected to participate in fall off-season events to build skills.
-They must meet all team membership and competition eligibility requirements, and commit to attending extra practices and every competition event, including load-in and load-out.
-They must also attend after hours scouting and strategy meetings.
+They must meet all team membership and competition eligibility requirements and commit to attending extra practices and every competition event, including load-in and load-out.
+They may be asked to attend after hours scouting and strategy meetings.

-Drive team: Operator, Human Player and Technician AND Competition leads: Pit Captain, Safety Captain, Co-Lead Scouts/Strategists, Event Media Lead
+Drive team: Operator, Human Player and Technician ANDCompetition leads: Pit Captain, Safety Captain, Co-Lead Scouts/Strategists, Event Media Lead

-Students apply for these positions toward the end of build season.
+Students generally apply for these positions toward the end of build season.
 Applications are reviewed by coaches and mentors.
 Applicants must meet all team membership and competition eligibility requirements, and must attend every competition event, including load-in and load-out, unless otherwise noted.
 Some may also be asked to attend after hours scouting and strategy meetings.